 Put simply, procurement is the process of obtaining goods and services.
 These goods and services may include raw materials, components, and finished products needed for the production of other goods and services.
 But it can also involve the management of the contractual relationships between the buyer and supplier of goods and services.

-Procurement is an integral part of any organization.
-It helps organizations to achieve their goals and objectives.
-The procurement process ensures that organizations get the best value for their money by getting the right goods or services at the right price.
+Procurement is an integral part of any organisation.
+It helps organisations to achieve their goals and objectives.
+The procurement process ensures that organisations get the best value for their money by getting the right goods or services at the right price.

 2. The benefits of procurement

-Procurement brings many benefits to organizations.
-It helps to reduce costs, minimize risks, and, most importantly, maximize profits.
-It also helps organizations save on time costs.
+Procurement brings many benefits to organisations.
+It helps to reduce costs, minimise risks, and, most importantly, maximise profits.
+It also helps organisations save on time costs.

-Procurement helps organizations to improve their relationships with suppliers, as it leads to longer-term working arrangements.
+Procurement helps organisations to improve their relationships with suppliers, as it leads to longer-term working arrangements.
 This in turn leads to better service and better quality products.

-Moreover, procurement helps organizations to ensure compliance with legal and regulatory requirements, such as local environmental and labor laws.
+Moreover, procurement helps organisations to ensure compliance with legal and regulatory requirements, such as local environmental and labor laws.

-Another great benefit of procurement is that it enables organizations to stay up-to-date with the latest technologies and trends.
-It enables organizations to stay at the top of their game by using the latest technology to stay ahead of their competitors.
+Another great benefit of procurement is that it enables organisations to stay up-to-date with the latest technologies and trends.
+It enables organisations to stay at the top of their game by using the latest technology to stay ahead of their competitors.

 3.Types of procurement